Indonesia hopes to rejoin OPEC by year-end

-VIENNA (Reuters) - Indonesia hopes to rejoin OPEC by the oil producer group’s next meeting in around six months’ time, Energy Minister Sudirman Said said on Thursday.
+VIENNA, June 4 (Reuters) - Indonesia hopes to rejoin OPEC by oil producer group’s next meeting in around six months’ time, Energy Minister Sudirman Said said on Thursday.

 Last month, the minister said the country’s President Joko Widodo had agreed to a plan for Indonesia to rejoin the Organization of the Petroleum Exporting Countries, over six years after Southeast Asia’s biggest crude producer left the group.